Notice to patients and visitors about our new parking system

 Main car park: Blue Badge holders who park in the main car park are only required to show a Blue Badge on your first visit with each registered vehicle.
 Your car registration details will then be kept on file.

-Maternity unit car park: Blue Badge holders who park in the maternity car park are not required to register your badge, but simply to display your Blue Badge on the dashboard of your vehicle.
+Maternity unit car park: Blue Badge holders who park in the maternity car park are not currently required to register the badge, but must display the Blue Badge on the vehicle dashboard.

 Frequently asked questions: